 “Actual malice is a statement made with a reckless disregard for truth.
 Actual malice can be established through circumstantial evidence.
 High degree of awareness of falsity is required to constitute actual malice.
 If the plaintiff is a public figure, the plaintiff should prove by convincing evidence that the defendant published a defamatory statement with actual malice…” -USLegal

-Hypothetical Actual Malice Lawsuits
+Hypothetical Examples of Actual Malice Lawsuits

-Local Politician/Business Owner suing Competing Business:
+Local Politician/Business Owner Suing Competing Business:

 Shane’s Shoes – a fictional shoe store in Littleton, Colorado- needs to draw customers to the store.
 Shane is in a hurry to show his parents that he can succeed on his own, so he comes up with the perfect way to gain customers fast.
 Shane creates a website slamming the competing shoe store, Frank’s Footwear (Frank also happens to be a town councilor and uses his political role to drive business).